apache/iceberg/site/docs/spark.md

     .table("prod.db.table")
 ```

+!!!
+Warning
+    When reading with DataFrames in Spark 3, use `table` to load a table by name from a catalog.
+    Using `format("iceberg")` loads an isolated table reference that is not refreshed when other queries update the table.

 ### Time travel

 To select a specific table snapshot or the snapshot at some time, Iceberg supports two Spark read options: